 This condition is not predictable and has occurred in previously healthy people, although it appears slightly less common in older people.
-The available data from the independent UK drug regulator (MHRA) shows that approximately 1 out of every 100,000 people aged over 50 who receive the

-Oxford/AstraZeneca COVID-19 vaccine develop this rare reaction.
+According to The Lancet Global Health published data approximately 10 cases were reported of TTS (thrombosis with thrombocytopenia syndrome) within 21 days of AZD1222 vaccination per million doses in the UK, that is 1 in approximately 100,000 doses of vaccination.
 Approximately 1 in 5 patients who develop this condition unfortunately die.
 Very low levels of blood platelets (immune thrombocytopenia), that can be associated with bleeding, have also been reported very rarely, usually within the first four weeks following vaccination with the Oxford/AstraZeneca COVID-19 vaccine.